Sankaku

-Sankaku (さんかく) (Triangle) is a 2010 Japanese film directed by Keisuke Yoshida.
-It was released on 26 June 2010.
+Sankaku (さんかく) is a 2010 Japanese film directed by Keisuke Yoshida.
+It was released on 26 June 2010, in Japan.

 Plot

 30-year-old Momose and 29-year-old Kayo have been living together for two years.
 There is no longer any romantic feeling between them, like the one when they first started dating, and Momose in particular feels bored with his relationship with Kayo, and his attitude and words have become unfriendly.
 One summer day, Kayo's younger sister Momo, a 9th grader (15 years old), comes to stay with the two during her summer vacation.

 Momose and Kayo are at the mercy of Momo's innocent pace.
 Momose is confused by the unusual atmosphere that Momo brings about.
 He is oddly bothered by the sound of Momo going to the toilet in the middle of the night, she wanders around in her loungewear that is practically her underwear, and she cutely whispers things to him, and he spends his days feeling uneasy since Momo's arrival.
 Furthermore, Momo compliments Momose's custom car, and while staring into his eyes as he brags about fighting, she whispers, "I like strong guys," stirring Momose's heart in various ways.
 Momose is gradually drawn to Momo's attitude.

 Sensing a strange atmosphere between the two, Kayo puts Momo on edge.
 However, Momo just calmly asks, "Are you jealous?"
 One night, Momo stays overnight at a friend's house.
 While Momose worries that it may be a man's house, Kayo asks for a kiss, but Momose kisses her while thinking it's a hassle, and she gets angry, saying, "It's different from before, there's no love."
 As the end of summer vacation approaches, the night before Momo returns to her father's house, Momose is sad to see Momo go, and he instinctively hugs her.
 Furthermore, that night, Momose can't sleep and goes to the bathroom, and when Momo wakes up, they naturally kiss.